Wound contact layer

 Sale price From ¥647 JPY Regular price ¥647 JPY

-• The Holthaus Alumed® dressing cloth from Holthaus Medical GmbH & Co.
-KG is a sterile packaged dressing labeled "Aluminum coated," measuring 40x60 cm and containing one piece.
+• The Holthaus Alumed® Dressing Cloth from Holthaus Medical GmbH & Co.
+KG is a sterile-packed dressing labeled “Aluminum-coated,” measuring 40x60 cm and containing one piece.
 The expiration date is October 2027.

 Vendor: